nov-kg/riverdelta-docs/docs/database.md

 ## Other Entities
 ### Properties
+NOT IMPLEMENTED.
 Properties gives metadata information about the entity, it covers most entities in the database.
 ```json
 "properties": {
     "CreatedBy": "67103367-4da4-49c9-b1bf-d8be11c07f51", // ref to user